Advanced Graduate Certificate in Communicating Science

 Start your scientific career ready to engage others, and prepared to build trust in your role as a scientist and in the impact of your work.

-This program is offered by the Alan Alda Center of Communicating Science through the Stony Brook School of Journalism.
+This program is offered by the Alan Alda Center of Communicating Science through the Stony Brook School of Communication and Journalism.

 Science is more than data, and sharing it requires more than reciting information